kdan-mobile-software-ltd/service_caller/README.md

 gem 'service_caller', '~> 1.2.0'
 ```

-2. Then, in your project directory.
+2. Then, in your project directory, install the gem manually from your shell, run:

 ``` bash
 # Download and install